Skip to main content

 Saving money on Wi-Fi

-You might be feeling bummed that the Wi-Fi on your upcoming cruise will not only cost you, but also be lacking in performance.
+You might be feeling bummed that the Wi-Fi on your upcoming cruise will not only cost you a lot of money but also be lacking in performance.
 There are a few ways to save money with Wi-Fi, though.

 Image